SEN INFORMATION REPORT

 At St Christophers Academy we identify training needs for both our teachers and support staff.
-Our SENCo will soon be completing the National Award in Special Educational Needs Coordination and helps to arrange training needs for other members of staff.
+Our SENCo has completed the National Award in Special Educational Needs Coordination and helps to arrange training needs for other members of staff.

 Currently staff are trained in the following areas:

 - Catch up programmes to support children in Reading and Maths

 - Precision teaching

 - Sign 4 stories, feelings and maths to assist with communication